Ceritinib (By mouth)

 - Some foods and medicines can affect how ceritinib works.
 Tell your doctor if you are using any of the following:

-- Alfentanil, carbamazepine, clonidine, cyclosporine, digoxin, dihydroergotamine, ergotamine, fentanyl, nefazodone, phenytoin, pimozide, quinidine, rifampin, ritonavir, sirolimus, St John's wort, tacrolimus
+- Alfentanil, carbamazepine, clonidine, cyclosporine, digoxin, dihydroergotamine, ergotamine, fentanyl, midazolam, nefazodone, phenytoin, pimozide, quinidine, rifampin, ritonavir, sirolimus, St John's wort, tacrolimus

 - Antibiotic medicine (including telithromycin)